About Nicholas Ivins

 Nicholas Ivins is an award-winning artist, illustrator, and graphic designer, born and raised in San Diego.
 His artistic pursuits began at the age of three with crude drawings of undersea life and autobiographical comics.
 They have developed admirably since then, if only in the smaller amount of tantrums a drawing necessitates.

-Nick’s ink and marker art is heavily influenced by the comics and cartoons he grew up on (and still enjoys), as well as his years of academic study of fine art and contemporary illustration.
-His approach involves finding unexplored and often subversive angle on subjects, and his offbeat but technically precise approach to art places him among the growing ranks of lowbrow/pop surrealist artists.
 Above all, he enjoys exploring the dark beauty of a wide variety of subjects, including Día de los Muertos figures, meticulous animal portraits, illustrative explorations of music, and more.
 Nick enjoys pushing the boundaries of his own skills, while continually searching for new depths of meaning and unique perspectives of our increasingly complex world.

-When not slaving over some weirdly obtuse representation of a female or sweating under the sun at a street fair, Nick enjoys reading comics, collecting insects, indie music, dancing the night away, working out, and spending time with his girlfriend.
+When not slaving over some weirdly obtuse representation of a woman or sweating under the sun at a street fair, Nick enjoys reading comics, collecting insects, indie music, dancing the night away, working out, and spending time with his girlfriend.

 Frequently Asked Questions